biodiversity-specimen-data/specimen-data-use-case/README.md

 # specimen-data-use-case

 This repository serves as a place to **collect specific use cases of biodiversity specimen data**, such as records found on the [iDigBio Portal](https://www.idigbio.org/portal/) or on [GBIF](https://www.gbif.org/).
 The primary goal of this repository is to document use cases conceptually, and where possible, to link use cases to technical solutions maintained either within or external to this repository.

+### iDigBio API User Group (R-based)
 This repository supports the products of the [iDigBio API User Group (R-based)](https://www.idigbio.org/wiki/index.php/IDigBio_Working_Groups#API_User_Group_.28R-based.29), which focuses on using tools such as the iDigBio API (Application Programming Interface) to work with biodiversity occurrence data in R for the purposes of both collections management, e.g. to review specimen data quality issues, and downstream research, e.g. to facilitate reproducible and reusable methods.

+#### Join us!
 Community members of all backgrounds (collections staff, researchers, IT, etc.) and levels of programming experience (including R novice) are encouraged to use this working group as a place to discover and discuss API data access, issues, and solutions, as well as to build a dispersed network of API power users.
 The working group will maintain relevant code for reuse here in this GitHub repository.
-If you would like to know more about the working group, please attend one of our informal ["office hour" webinars](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based).
+If you would like to know more about the working group, please attend one of our informal ["drop-in hours" webinars](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based).

+### Drop-in hours

+Check-out our ["drop-in hours"](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based).
+At the beginning of each session we will host a 5-10 minute demo, followed by an open agenda.
+If you know you have a question or topic that you'd like to focus on, feel free to sign up ahead of time on this [google doc](bit.ly/2wypVsY) to ensure that it is addressed in a particular session.
+Participants are welcome to drop by for only part of the hour.

 ## How to use this repository

 This repository is an information resource as well as an active co-created product.
-Users whose primary need is information gathering may prefer to view the repository via its [prettified GitHub Pages website](https://biodiversity-specimen-data.github.io/specimen-data-use-case/).
+Users whose primary need is information gathering may prefer to view the repository via its **[prettified GitHub Pages website](https://biodiversity-specimen-data.github.io/specimen-data-use-case/)**.

 All users are encouraged to contribute to this repository!
-Anyone with a [GitHub account](https://github.com/join) can create and comment on issues, as well as fork this repo and file a pull request with their edits to files.
-If you would like permission to push to this repo, please [create an issue](https://github.com/biodiversity-specimen-data/specimen-data-use-case/issues) and tag the _@biodiversity-specimen-data/maintainers_ team.
+Anyone with a [GitHub account](https://github.com/join) can create and comment on issues, as well as fork this repo and file a pull request with their edits to files. **If you would like permission to push to this repo, please [create an issue](https://github.com/biodiversity-specimen-data/specimen-data-use-case/issues) and tag the _@biodiversity-specimen-data/maintainers_ team.**

 We anticipate that users will engage with this repository in several key ways, as described in the diagram and text below.

 ![repo-schema-v3](repo-schema-v3.jpg)

+### Sources for specimen data

+Interested in where you can get biodiversity specimen data, we complied a table of [biodiversity data aggregators here](https://biodiversity-specimen-data.github.io/specimen-data-use-case/AggregatorsTable)!

 ### View biodiversity specimen data use cases and technical solutions